-For the week ending 29 June 2014, influenza activity increased to moderate levels in NSW, which indicates that the influenza season has begun.
+For the week ending 6 July 2014, influenza activity increased to moderate levels in NSW, which indicates that the influenza season has begun.

-- Emergency Department surveillance the index of increase for influenza-like illness (ILI) presentations increased and was just below the season threshold.
-ILI and pneumonia admissions to critical care wards increased this week. - Laboratory surveillance Influenza A activity increased this week to moderate levels and indicates the influenza season has begun.
-RSV was still the most commonly identified respiratory virus but activity is declining. - Community illness surveillance data collected from eGPS, ASPREN and FluTracking on ILI indicated steady activity in NSW. - Hospitalisations surveillance (FluCAN) five new confirmed influenza admissions were reported, two of these were to ICU. - Deaths with pneumonia or influenza reported on the death certificate The population death rate for influenza and pneumonia was below the epidemic threshold for this time of the year. - National and International influenza surveillance no new human case of infection with the avian influenza A(H7N9) strain from China; otherwise low influenza activity worldwide.
+- Emergency Department surveillance the index of increase for influenza-like illness (ILI) presentations rose and crossed the season threshold indicating the influenza season has begun.
+ILI and pneumonia admissions to critical care wards also increased this week. - Laboratory surveillance Influenza activity increased further this week and is at moderate levels.
+Influenza was the most commonly identified respiratory virus circulating, with the influenza A(H3N2) strain predominating. - Community illness surveillance data collected from eGPS, ASPREN and FluTracking indicated increasing ILI activity in NSW. - Hospitalisations surveillance (FluCAN) two new confirmed influenza admissions were reported. - National and International influenza surveillance one new human case of infection with the avian influenza A(H7N9) strain from China; otherwise low influenza activity worldwide.